themindfulbit/td/_content/2-dawn-patrol/2014-09-17-001-the-skyping-is-coming-from-upstairs.md

 post_files: ""
 ---

-After helping Potatowire learn how to add friends to Skype, the guys discuss how much they want a Dr. Drang bobblehead, catching up on Roderick on the Line, Heretics, the mirror universe, the definition of "in the can", the TD fall schedule, self-muting, peerage within the Potato kingdom, the &#63743; Watch, the roots of fanboiism, and lock-in.
+After helping Potatowire learn how to add friends to Skype, the guys discuss how much they want a Dr. Drang bobblehead, catching up on Roderick on the Line, Heretics, the mirror universe, the definition of "in the can", the TD fall schedule, self-muting, peerage within the Potato Kingdom, the &#63743; Watch, the roots of fanboiism, and lock-in.